MoviesFromAHat/MoviesFromAHat.github.io/README.md

 # Movies From a Hat

 > Movies From a Hat happens roughly once a month.
-It's a gathering of Interactive Intelligence in the RTP area to watch a movie selected at random and hangout after office hours.
+It's a gathering of Genesys in the RTP area to watch a movie selected at random and hangout after office hours.
 There is an open invitation for all employees to attend.

 ## The Rules